|Nutrition Facts (per serving)|

 Pork and apples are a natural combination.
 This simple slow cooker meal for Apple-Glazed Crockpot Pork Roast cooks all day while you are away.
 The aroma that drifts through the house as the pork and apples slowly cook together is wonderful.
 The perfect cozy dinner for a cold and rainy night, you'll love this recipe, especially in the fall.

 A pork loin roast is the tender part of the pig on the back.
 Don't buy a tenderloin for this recipe—that type of cut is smaller, usually about a pound or a pound and a half total.
 The pork loin roast may be sold rolled and tied with a string.
 That is just fine for this recipe.

 This is the perfect recipe to serve with spinach cooked with garlic, soft dinner rolls or crisp breadsticks, and scalloped or roasted potatoes.

 1 (4-pound) pork loin roast

-- 6 Granny Smith, Pippin, or Macintosh apples (cored and quartered)
+6 Granny Smith, Pippin, or Macintosh apples, cored, quartered

 1/3 cup apple juice